All Episodes

 These people get coddled from the youngest ages.

-You I mean, they become prodigies, as you know.
+I mean, they become prodigies, as you know.

-I mean, Owens, you know, runs himself out of San Francisco, his agent screws up in filing the paperwork that would allow him to become a free agent, so he's locked into San Francisco.
+His agent screws up in filing the paperwork that would allow him to become a free agent.

-The leagues, okay, we'll let you out.
+The league's, okay, we'll let you out.

 They don't want him unhappy in San Francisco.

-It's bad television, it's bad everything else.
+It's bad everything else.

 I'm not going to Baltimore.